vertexproject/synapse/docs/synapse/userguides/ug012_storm_ref_datamod.rst

 **Usage Notes:**

-* ``delprop()`` operates on the output of a previous query.
-It does not consume the tufos from the query.
 * Props which are read-only (``ro=1``) or have a default value (``defval``) on them cannot be deleted.

 **Operator Syntax Notes:**

-* The ``force`` keyword argument is required in order to delete props using the operator syntax.
+* Use of the ``force=1`` parameter will delete the prop on the input nodes to the operator.
+The need to enter ``force=1`` is meant to require the user to think about what they're doing before executing the ``delprop()`` command (there is no "are you sure?" prompt).
+Future releases of Synapse will support a permissions structure that will limit the users who are able to execute this operator.
+This is only required when using the operator syntax.

 **Macro Syntax Notes:**